USEPA/WNTR/documentation/controls.rst

 all others.
 The priority argument should be an element of the :class:`~wntr.network.controls.ControlPriority` enum.
 The default priority is medium (3).

-The following examples illustrate the creation of a rules, using conditions and actions similar to those defined above.
+The following examples illustrate the creation of rules, using conditions and actions similar to those defined above.

 .. doctest::